Thursday, August 27, 2020

 factory disaster.
 (Find A Grave)

 Leet business partners Willard Hall and Horace Richardson also died the day after the explosions.
-Hall, who supervised 20 men and women, was severely burned on his head and chest; Richardson, who was in charge of gunpowder and supervised three young women, fell through a set of stairs and into the cellar after the final explosion.
+Hall, who supervised 20 men and women, suffered severe burns on his head and chest; Richardson, who managed the gunpowder and supervised three young women, fell through a set of stairs and into the cellar after the final explosion.
 He was attempting to save girls on the second floor.

-Jane E. Goss also was severely burned in the explosion -- her first day at work at the factory.
-She died nearly three weeks later.
-At the depot, Joshua Bellows -- who later enlisted in the 4th Massachusetts Heavy Artillery -- identified the remains of his adopted daughter, 17-year-old Frances.
+Jane E. Goss also suffered severe burns in the explosion — her first day at work at the factory — and died nearly three weeks later.
+At the depot, Joshua Bellows — who later enlisted in the 4th Massachusetts Heavy Artillery — identified the remains of his adopted daughter, 17-year-old Frances.

 “Nearly all of those who were burned have complained of being cold,” the local newspaper wrote, “and have fainted upon breathing cold air.”
-A young female factory worker from West Springfield, according to a report, "was rendered insane."
+The disaster drove a young female factory worker from West Springfield "insane," according to a report.

 Do you know more about the Springfield tragedy?
 Email me at jbankstx@comcast.net

-At the coroner's jury of inquest, employees and Leet were vigorously questioned by a six-person panel about safety procedures, potential causes of the explosions and more.
+At the coroner's jury of inquest, a six-person panel vigorously questioned Leet employees about safety procedures, potential causes of the explosions and more.

 A close-up of the weather-worn memorial in